 - Data gravity.
 Data has the power to draw in applications and services in accordance with its mass.
 Large datasets and the components they attract become harder to move over time.

 Big data is data that is either too large or too complex for traditional data-processing methods to handle.
+It often requires advanced data analytics tools.
 Big data management organizes and administers this data to offer real-time information that you can use to improve your business.

 Big data classification and analysis locates critical information quickly from a variety of sources.
 While it can be difficult to integrate, clean, and govern large datasets, establishing a strong architecture and tactful data strategy can help you scale efficiently, meet business goals and gather quality data analytics.
 Big data requires a management platform that supports integration and automation.

-Data lifecycle management (DLM) is the people, tools and processes that control and govern data throughout its lifetime, from inception to deletion.
+Data lifecycle management (DLM) is the people, especially data management tools and processes that control and govern data throughout its lifetime, from inception to deletion.
 This includes capturing, storing, sharing, archiving, and destroying data.

 Your DLM strategy should keep information secure, accurate, and accessible as well as comply with regulatory requirements like the General Data Protection Regulation (GDPR).
 DLM products often automate this process, separating data into tiers based on governance policies and migrating data between tiers accordingly.

-Master data is an enterprise’s core data essential for business operations.
+Master data refers to the critical, shared business information that provides context for transactional data and enables key organizational functions.
 It provides a foundation for business transactions and allows an organization to compare data consistently across systems.
 Think customers, products, and locations –– these are some of the entities that compose master data.

-Master data management (MDM) is the process of maintaining master data.
+Master data management (MDM) software provides the capabilities to centrally manage the accuracy, integrity, and distribution of the core business data across an enterprise.
 A unified MDM strategy prevents the critical data from becoming separated and siloed across systems.
 It also prevents errors from compounding by keeping a single source of truth.

 MDM systems should provide an overview of an enterprise’s master data across different streams as well as real-time data visualization and security features.